Arnulf of Chocques: Biography

-After Raymond left Jerusalem on 1 August 1099, Arnulf was elected Latin Patriarch of Jerusalem.
+After Raymond left Jerusalem on 1 August 1099, Arnulf was elected Latin patriarch of Jerusalem.
 He was supported by Godfrey of Bouillon, the first ruler of Jerusalem, and in turn he supported Godfrey's decision to make Jerusalem a secular kingdom rather than one ruled by the clergy.
 He accompanied Godfrey in the Battle of Ascalon, with a relic of the True Cross.
 Arnulf enforced the Latin rite among the crusaders, banning all others thus further alienating the disaffected Greeks.
 However, his election was soon subject to doubts concerning its canonicity, as he was not yet a deacon.
 Before he could be ordained, he was replaced in December by Dagobert of Pisa, whom Pope Paschal II had appointed legate.
 Arnulf was instead appointed archdeacon of Jerusalem.

-In 1112 he officially became Patriarch, though many of the other clerics distrusted him and found him unnecessarily harsh.
+In 1112 he officially became patriarch, though many of the other clerics mistrusted him and found him unnecessarily harsh.
 He was especially unpopular with the Orthodox and Syriac Christians when he prohibited non-Latin masses at the Holy Sepulchre.
 He was accused of various crimes: sexual relations with a Muslim woman, simony, and most importantly condoning the bigamous marriage of King Baldwin I to Adelaide del Vasto while his first wife Arda of Armenia was still alive.
 He was briefly deposed by a papal legate in 1115, but appealed to Pope Paschal II and was reinstated in 1116, provided that he annul Baldwin and Adelaide's marriage.

-He remained Patriarch until his death in 1118.
+He remained patriarch until his death in 1118.

-Arnulf married his niece Emma, also called Emelota, to Eustace Garnier, the Latin seigneur of Caesarea and Sidon.
-After his death, Emma married Hugh II of Le Puiset.
+Arnulf had his niece, Emma of Jericho, (also called Emelota), married to Eustace Garnier, the lord of Caesarea and Sidon.
+After her first husband's death, Emma married Hugh II of Jaffa.